Last updated on December 21, 2025

 Path to Exile

 Put your pitchforks down and hear me out.
 Path to Exile is efficient, but you can’t overlook how bad it is to give players an extra land, especially if you’re forced to fire off your removal early.
 Some argue the downside softens in the late-game, but every mana counts in Commander, and I’m happy to take half a Sol Ring in exchange for losing a creature.
-I treat it like a backup when I need more single-target removal, but I don’t view it as a must-play.
+I treat it like a backup when I need more single-target removal in my white decks, but I don’t view it as a must-play, and I am in the overwhelming minority there.
+If you like Path, play Path.

 Silence